RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 When writing files I get the “Disk quota exceeded” error on /dfsX/labY.
 How can it be?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to chack your quotas and verify directories permissions.
+You need to check your quotas and verify directories permissions.
-TODO See <</storage/beegfs-howtos#dfs-quota,this guide>> for instructions on checking quotas and tips on data transfers.
+See :ref:`dfs quotas` for instructions on checking quotas and
+:ref:`data transfer` for tips on data transfers.

 I am running a SLURM job and am getting the “Disk quota exceeded” error on /dfsX/labY?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~